-To understand how the dsRNA importer SID-1 might be used in endogenous gene regulation across generations, we searched for sid-1-dependent changes in gene expression that could be heritable (Figures 4, S2 and S7).
-We initially analyzed polyA+ RNAs extracted from wild-type animals, two available sid-1 loss-of-function mutants (sid-1(-)) and one available rescue strain where sid-1(-) was rescued with a transgene that overexpresses sid-1(+), but found that pairwise comparisons between wild-type and mutant samples with otherwise similar genetic backgrounds did not yield any significantly misregulated genes present in both comparisons (Figures S7A and S7B).
-Strains with similar genotypes (sid-1(+) or sid-1(-)) did not cluster together when using principal component analysis (Figure S7A), suggesting that other differences (e.g., genetic background) obscure or misrepresent differences between sid-1(+) and sid-1(-) animals.
-To ameliorate this problem, we used Cas9-mediated genome editing to delete the entire sid-1 coding sequence (del) or introduce a nonsense mutation (non) in cohorts of the same wild-type animals.
-When comparing polyA+ RNA from this wild type with that of the newly generated sid-1(jam113[del]) (Figure S7C) or sid-1(jam80[non]) (Figures 4A and 4B) animals, we found that 26 genes were significantly (q < 0.05) misregulated in sid-1(jam113[del]) (Figure S7D) and 6 in sid-1(jam80[non]) (Figure 4B, top), both including sid-1.
-The most upregulated gene in sid-1(jam113[del]), F14F9.5, which is located immediately 3' to sid-1 in the genome, was only misregulated in the deletion mutant sid-1(jam113[del]) and not in the nonsense mutant sid-1(jam80[non]) (Figure S7F, left).
-Both mutants, however, were equally defective for silencing by ingested dsRNA (Figure 3B).
-This observation suggests that while both mutations result in loss of SID-1 protein, the deletion of sid-1 also changes local regulatory sequences (potentially explaining upregulation of the neighboring gene F14F9.5) and eliminates sid-1 mRNA, which could participate in RNA-based regulatory interactions within the germline46-47.
-Nevertheless, we could detect two genes that were upregulated in both sidl(jam113[del]) and sid-1(jam80[non]) animals (red in Figures 4B, top, and S7D): the identical loci W09B7.2/F07B7.2 (Figure S7F, middle), and Y102A5C.36 (Figure S7F, right).
-Both genes have been reported to be expressed within the germline (Figure S7G, left) and regulated by endogenous small RNAs (Figure S7G, middle and right).
-Spliced mRNA levels measured at a later generation using RT-qPCR demonstrated that both transcripts were upregulated in sid-1(jam80[non]) animals compared to wild-type animals as expected (Figure 4C), but no upregulation was detectable in sid-1(jam113[del]) animals (Figure S7E), further supporting the existence of complex effects caused by deletion of sid-1 DNA (e.g., F14F9.5 overexpression, loss of sid-1 mRNA, etc.) that could be independent of SID-1 protein function.
+To understand how the dsRNA importer SID-1 might be used in endogenous gene regulation across generations, we searched for sid-1-dependent changes in gene expression that could be heritable (Fig. 5, Extended Data Fig. 3 and Extended Data Fig. 7).
+To control for genetic background (see Technical comments in Methods), we used Cas9-mediated genome editing to delete the entire sid-1 coding sequence or introduce a nonsense mutation in cohorts of the same wild-type animals.
+By comparing polyA+ RNA from this wild type with that of the newly generated sid-1(jam113[deletion]) (Fig. 5a,b and Extended Data Fig. 7a) or sid-I(jam80[nonsense]) (Fig. 5a-c) animals, we found that 26 genes were significantly (q < 0.05)misregulated in sid-1(jam113[deletion]) (Extended Data Fig. 7b) and 6 in sid-1(jam80[nonsense]) (Fig. 5d, top), both including sid-1 (a list of significantly altered genes is in Extended Data Table 2).
+The most upregulated gene in sid-1(jam113[deletion]), F14F9.5 (Extended Data Fig. 7b), which is located immediately 3' to sid-1 in the genome, was only misregulated in the deletion mutant and not in the nonsense mutant (Extended Data Fig. 7c, left).
+Both mutants, however, were equally defective for silencing by ingested dsRNA (Fig. 5b).
+This observation suggests that while both mutations result in loss of SID-1 protein, the deletion of sid-I also changes local regulatory sequences (potentially explaining upregulation of the neighboring gene F14F9.5) and eliminates sid-1 mRNA, which could participate in RNA-based regulatory interactions within the germline.
+Nevertheless, we could detect two genes that were upregulated in both sid-1(jam113[deletion]) and sid-1(jam80[nonsense]) animals (red in Fig. 5d, top, and Extended Data Fig. 7b): the identical loci W09B7.2/F07B7.2 (Extended Data Fig. 7c, middle), and Y102A5C.36 (Extended Data Fig. 7c, right).
+Intriguingly, another gene cls-3 also changed in both mutants (Extended Data Table 2) but in different directions (~3.4-fold decrease in the sid-1(jam80[nonsense]) mutant but a $\sim$ 5.8-fold increase in the sid-1(jam113[deletion])mutant), suggesting that the direction of change in expression can vary.
+Conservatively, we began by analyzing only the two genes with mRNA levels that changed in the same direction in both sid-1 mutants.
+Both W09B7.2/F07B7.2 and Y102A5C.36 have been reported to be expressed within the germline (Extended Data Fig. 7d, left) and regulated by endogenous small RNAs (Extended Data Fig. 7d, middle and right).
+Spliced mRNA levels measured at a later generation using RT-qPCR demonstrated that both transcripts were upregulated in sid-1(jam80[nonsense]) animals compared to wild-type animals as expected (Fig. 5e), but no upregulation was detectable in sid-1(jam113[deletion]) animals (Extended Data Fig. 7e).
+This difference between the two sid-1 mutants could reflect increased variation in expression (as was observed for cls-3 using RNAseq) or could reflect complex effects caused by deletion of sid-1 DNA (e.g., F14F9.5 overexpression, loss of sid-1 mRNA, etc.) that could be independent of SID-1 protein function.